jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 Jupyter comes in two flavors, Notebook and Lab.
 Notebook is the older version, and much of the new features are developped for the Lab version first, so Lab is better, especially if you want to share data (images, datasets etc.) between notebooks.
 However, it is okay if you decide to run Notebook instead of Lab.

 At its core, Jupyter allows you to take notes in some blocks, and execute what is then seen as code in other blocks.
-When you are in a block, you can see at the tope that the content is expected to be code by default.
+When you are in a block, you can see at the top that the content is expected to be coded by default.
 Switch to markdown to see the difference.

-When you have a block that is code, you can execute it in two ways: one is Shift + Enter, to directly execute the code (then move to the next block if it exists, or create a new block if the block you exectue is the last one in the page).
+When you have a block that is code, you can execute it in two ways: one is Shift + Enter, to directly execute the code (then move to the next block if it exists, or create a new block if the block you execute is the last one in the page).
 Another one is Option + Enter (on Mac, and Alt + Enter on Windows/Linux), to execute the code and insert a new block right after (which is useful if you execute a block somewhere in the middle of the page, and you want to insert a new block right after, before the next one).
 Note that just pressing 'Enter' moves you to the next line in the same block.

 Try it!
 In the first block, type: